NZMSA/2016-Phase-2/Training/Day 2/2.4 Bot State Services/README.md

 For this tutorial we are going to work on the base `Weather Bot` project

+The completed code of the tutorial for `MessagesController.cs` has been provided in the folder as this is the only file that has changed.

 ## Resources
 ### Bootcamp Content
 * [Video - Waiting](http://link.com)